dmh1g19/fun-projects/Housing.md

 # Classic housing dataset example using the following book: Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow (Aurélien Géron)

+## Predicts housing prices using supervised models

+**Data Processing:** The data is loaded, and a quick analysis is conducted to understand its structure.
+Missing data in 'total_bedrooms' and categorical data in 'ocean_proximity' are noted.
+The data is then explored with histograms, and a test set is created with stratified sampling based on the income category.

+**Feature Engineering:** New features are derived, including 'rooms_per_household' and 'bedrooms_per_room', and the data is prepared for machine learning algorithms by handling missing values and converting categorical attributes to numerical ones.

+**Model Training and Evaluation:** A linear regression model is trained on the data.
+The model's predictions are compared against actual labels to evaluate its performance.
+An SVR model with a linear kernel is also trained and evaluated.

+**Key Observations:** The project includes observations about potential data caps and the importance of the 'median_income' attribute for predicting housing prices.

 ```python
 #Implementing supervised learning using regression to predict values